Sant Isher Singh: Gurdwaras

-Over 100 Gurdwaras around the world are connected to the Rara Sahib Samparda, spanning Punjab, India, the UK, Europe, Africa, Oceania and North America.
+There are hundreds of Gurdwaras around the world are connected to the Rara Sahib Samparda, spanning Punjab, India, the UK, Europe, Africa, Oceania and North America.

 Charitable and Educational Organisations

 Sant Isher Singh Ji and his followers established several charitable organisations, including the Sant Isher Singh Charitable Trust and the Sant Isher Singh Ji Memorial Public Trust.
 These organizations are dedicated to providing education, healthcare, and other essential services across India.
 Many educational institutions and medical institutions are established in his memory by his followers.